ajoykumarrishi/currencyflow/README.md

 	•	fetchExchangeRates(baseCurrency): Retrieves exchange rates for the base currency.
 	•	fetchConvertedResult(baseCurrency, targetCurrency, baseAmount): Converts the base amount into the target currency.

-### Contact

-Developed by Rishi Ajoykumar.
-Enjoy using CurrencyFlow!